tom-weatherhead/rails-stack-example/README.ubuntu-server.md

 3) Install and configure PostgreSQL version 9.6.4-1.fc26.x86_64
 	- See https://wiki.postgresql.org/wiki/First_steps
 		- The default authentication mode is set to 'ident' which means a given Linux user xxx can only connect as the postgres user xxx.

-	- If there is an existing PostgreSQL data directory, blow it away.
-Hint: Look for /usr/local/var/postgres

-	# Install PostgreSQL
-	$ brew install postgresql
+	# dnf install postgresql postgresql-server

-	# Initialize PostgreSQL's data directory
+	- Install the package needed to build the Ruby gem "pg", which will be used by the Rails app to access the PostgreSQL database:
+		- Fedora: # dnf install postgresql-devel
+		- Ubuntu: # apt-get install libpq-dev

+	X Not necessary when using 'ident' authentication: Edit the pg_hba.conf file:
+		- In /etc/postgresql/9.5/main/pg_hba.conf (Windows: C:\PostgreSQL\data\pg_hba.conf), change:

+		# IPv4 local connections:
+		host    all             all             127.0.0.1/32            md5

+		... to:

+		# IPv4 local connections:
+		host    all             all             127.0.0.1/32            trust

+	# su - postgres
-	$ initdb -D /usr/local/var/postgres/data -U postgres
+	$ initdb

-	# Start the PostgreSQL server
-	$ pg_ctl -D /usr/local/var/postgres/data -l logfile start

-	# Connect to the database 'postgres' as the current user
+	$ exit
+	# systemctl status postgresql.service
+	# systemctl (re)start postgresql.service
+	- Ensure that the service starts at boot time: # systemctl enable postgresql.service
+	# su - postgres
-	$ psql -d postgres
+	$ psql

 	postgres=# CREATE USER "deployer" WITH SUPERUSER PASSWORD '[password]';